SoftwareAG/c8y-docs/content/cloud-remote-access/cra-api-bundle/implementation.md

 ### Connect operation

-This operation is created when the application generates a connect request.
+This operation is created when the web app generates a connect request.
 The operation is then sent to the device agent to establish the connection between the WebSocket endpoint at the server and the local network endpoint.

 Example of an `c8y_RemoteAccessConnect` operation: